makerdao/auction-keeper/README.md

   * liquidating a SAFE or starting a surplus or debt auction
 * The keeper does not check model prices until an auction exists.
 When configured to create new auctions, it will `liquidateSAFE`, start a new surplus or debt auction in response to opportunities regardless of whether or not your system coin or protocol token balance is sufficient to participate.
 This too imposes a gas fee.
-* Liquidating SAFEs to kick off new collateral auctions is an expensive operation.
-To do so without a subgraph subscription, the keeper initializes a cache of urn state by scraping event logs from the chain.
-The keeper will then continuously refresh urn state to detect undercollateralized SAFEs.
+* Liquidating SAFEs to start new collateral auctions is an expensive operation.
+To do so without a subgraph subscription, the keeper initializes a cache of safe state by scraping event logs from the chain.
+The keeper will then continuously refresh safe state to detect undercollateralized SAFEs.
-   * Despite batching log queries into multiple requests, Geth nodes are generally unable to initialize the urn state cache in a reasonable amount of time.
+   * Despite batching log queries into multiple requests, Geth nodes are generally unable to initialize the safe state cache in a reasonable amount of time.
 As such, Geth is not recommended for liquidating SAFEs.
-   * To manage resources, it is recommended to run separate keepers using separate accounts to bite (`--kick-only`) and bid (`--bid-only`).
+   * To manage resources, it is recommended to run separate keepers using separate accounts to bite (`--start-auctions-only`) and bid (`--bid-only`).

 ## Installation